-As discussed under the Basic Section, family members are also healthier and live an additional 17 years over and above the non-family equivalents.
+As discussed under the Basic Section, family members are healthier and live an additional 17 years over and above the non-family equivalents.
 The simple conclusion is that family groups are steps toward being healthy and happy.

 a.
 Parents in Family Relationships.

 A more complicated question is whether you want to have a family.
-This is a human question that is riddled by attacks from the negative thoughts department.
+This is a human question riddled by attacks from the negative thoughts department.
 The answer is always personal.
 Ignore the negative thoughts and relax.
 There is no wrong answer.
 There is also the option of changing your mind.

 b.
-Children in Family Relationhships
+Children in Family Relationships.

-- How many different colors do you like. __
+- How many different colors do you like? __

 - How many High School classes did you enjoy? ___